hanyu1774/helixgelion/README.md

 # nvimgelion-for-helix
-A colorscheme for the Helix code editor using colors from Evangelion
+A colorscheme for the Helix code editor using colors from Evangelion This is a direct port of the nvimgelion colorscheme by nyngwang for Neovim.

-## Origins
-This colorscheme is a copy of nvimgelion made by nyngwang which was made for Neovim.
 * See original repo: [nyngwang/nvimgelion](https://github.com/nyngwang/nvimgelion)

 ## Installation